 To find out, we turned to social media.
 Using a social listening tool, we gathered conversations from US and UK audiences who were discussing what activities they were doing when going out, plus words related to affordability or inflation.
 We then uploaded this data from both audiences into the Relative Insight text analysis platform.

 Relative Insight uses comparison to surface the differences between two sets of data.
-In this case, that means that we were able to distinguish the key discussion points about going out in the US and UK – extracting social listening insights for entertainment and hospitality businesses in the process.
+In this case, that means that we were able to distinguish the key discussion points about inflation’s impact on going out in the US and UK – extracting social listening insights for entertainment and hospitality businesses in the process.
 It’s fair to say that companies in these sectors are in for a struggle.

-Americans worry about others, Brits concerned about themselves
+Inflation’s impact on going out: Americans worry about others, Brits concerned about themselves

 When it comes to the impact of inflation on the entertainment and hospitality sector, our audience analysis shows that Americans and Brits talk about different things.
 This likely comes from the varying nature of how inflation is hitting both countries.